 Tuesday, 3 December

-- AMS-IX IRR For Peering Workshop
+- IRR For Peering Workshop OMAN-IX

 Diamond Room (Half Day, After Lunch)